Transferability Properties of Graph Neural Networks: Proof of Thm. 1

 where $1 \leq f \leq F_{\ell}$.
 Specifically, the filter $\bbH_\ell^{fg}(\bbS)$ maps feature $g$ of layer $\ell-1$ into feature $f$ of layer $\ell$.
 The collection of filters $\bbH_\ell^{fg}(\bbS)$ for all $f,g$ yields a filterbank $\{\bbH_\ell^{fg}(\bbS)\}_{f,g}$ with a total of $F_{\ell-1}\times F_\ell$ filters like the one in \eqref{eqn:graph_convolution}.

-The activation function is usually a pointwise nonlinearity such as the ReLU or sigmoid, but localized implementations incorporating the graph structure into the computation of the nonlinearity have also been proposed \cite{ruiz19-inv}.
+The activation function is usually a pointwise nonlinearity such as the ReLU or sigmoid, but localized implementations incorporating the graph structure have also been proposed \cite{ruiz19-inv}.
 Letting $\sigma$ denote the activation function, the $\ell$th layer of the GNN can be written as

 Because $\sigma$ is pointwise, at each node $i \in \ccalV$ we have $[\bbx_\ell^f]_i = \sigma([\bbu_\ell^f]_i)$.
 If the total number of layers of the GNN is $L$, \eqref{eqn:gcn_layer1}--\eqref{eqn:gcn_layer2} are repeated for layers $\ell = 1$ through $\ell = L$, the output of each layer being the input to the next.
 At $\ell=1$, the input features $\bbx^g_0$ are the input data $\bbx^g$ for $1 \leq g \leq F_0$.
 The GNN output is given by the features of the last layer, i.e., $\bby^f = \bbx_L^f$.